dvdvd100/cryptonight/README.md

 # cryptonight

 cryptonight pow hashing library for my own miner.
-It simply externs monero "cn_slow_hash" function from a .dll (windows) and/or .so (linux).
+It simply externs monero "cn_slow_hash" function from within a .dll (windows) and/or .so (linux).

 ## Usage